Snow Day (2000 film): Production

 In February 1999, it was announced Nick and Paramount would team on Snow Day.
-The film was filmed in Cedarburg, Wisconsin, as well as Edmonton and Calgary, Alberta.
-Much of the outdoor snow scenes were filmed at the Bonnie Doon Park in Edmonton, which had recently had a do-over and offered a natural setting in an urban location.

-The story was originally set to be based on the television series The Adventures of Pete & Pete, but the idea was scrapped and it was rewritten as a stand-alone story.
+It was mostly filmed in Edmonton, Alberta, Canada.
+Filming commenced on February 16, 1999, and wrapped up on May 13, 1999.

 Reception

 Box office

 The film opened at number three at the North American box office, making 14.3 million in its first weekend, behind The Beach and Scream 3, the latter of which was on its second week at the top spot.
 Snow Day was a box office success, earning $60,020,107 in its domestic run, and $62,464,731 worldwide.

 Critical response

-Review aggregation website Rotten Tomatoes reports the film holds an approval rating of 29% based on 66 reviews, with an average score of 4.26/10.
+Review aggregation website Rotten Tomatoes reports the film holds an approval rating of 30% based on 66 reviews, with an average score of 4.26/10.
 The site's critical consensus reads, "Weak assembly of characters and story lines made this movie forgettable and silly."
-Metacritic gives it a weighted average score of 34 out of 100, based on reviews from 22 critics, indicating "generally unfavorable reviews."
+Metacritic gives it a weighted average score of 34 out of 100, based on reviews from 22 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

-In a comparison to 1983's A Christmas Story, Roger Ebert of the Chicago Sun-Times called Snow Day "an uninspired assembly of characters and story lines that interrupt one another until the battle against Snowplow Man takes over just when we're hoping he will disappear from the movie and set free the teenage romance trapped inside it."
-Aside from the film itself, Ebert also wrote, "What a thoughtless place is Hollywood, and what talent it must feel free to waste", in reference to Pam Grier being given another "lousy role" after her "wonderful performance" in Jackie Brown.
+In a comparison to 1983's A Christmas Story, Roger Ebert of the Chicago Sun-Times gave Snow Day 1.5 stars, calling it "an uninspired assembly of characters and story lines that interrupt one another until the battle against Snowplow Man takes over just when we're hoping he will disappear from the movie and set free the teenage romance trapped inside it."
+Aside from the film itself, Ebert also wrote, "What a thoughtless place is Hollywood, and what talent it must feel free to waste", in reference to Pam Grier being given another "lousy role" after her "wonderful performance" in Jackie Brown (1997).
 Entertainment Weekly's Owen Gleiberman wrote "Even Snow Day's winter wonderland looks fake," and gave it an F grade.